awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ssm-maintenancewindowtask.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Priority`  <a name="cfn-ssm-maintenancewindowtask-priority"></a>
-The priority of the task in the Maintenance Window\.
+The priority of the task in the maintenance window\.
 The lower the number, the higher the priority\.
 Tasks that have the same priority are scheduled in parallel\.
 *Required*: Yes
 *Type*: Integer
 *Minimum*: `0`